How to Restart a Pod in Kubernetes

 Method 2: Modifying the fields in spec.template.spec.containers

 In a Deployment configuration file, the spec.template.spec.containers field describes the container(s) that should exist in a Pod overseen by the Deployment.
 This field holds various specifications about the container, such as its image, any necessary environment variables, and any required volumes, among others.
-Any modification to the value of these fields effectively change the Pods' definition, triggering a Pod restart.
+Any modification to the value of these fields effectively changes the Pods' definition, triggering a Pod restart.

 To see the Pod restart in action, let’s change the alpine image version from 3.15 to 3.16.
 Run the following command: